Kayli/logspub/psychology.md

 - means 'intelligence quotient'
 - original formula: (mental_age / chronological_age) * 100
 - yield normal distributions when large representative population sample is tested

+## psychohistory (for real)

+- studies
+  - history of childhood
+    - how have children been raised throughout history
+    - how has the family been constituted
+    - how and why have practices changed over time
+    - the changing place and value of children in society over time
+    - how and why our views of child abuse and neglect have changed

+- what constitutes child abuse is a matter of objective fact, and that some of the practices which mainstream anthropologists apologize for (e.g., sacrificial rituals) may result in psychosis, dissociation and magical thinking

 ## interesting facts